bsod696/tigris-server/INSTALL.md

 # Preliminaries for Ubuntu 16.04

 Installation for other distros may be slightly different.
 This assumes NodeJS 8.3 or higher and npm 5.6 are already installed.
-All of this is done in the lamassu-server directory.
+All of this is done in the tigris-server directory.

 ## Packages